proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

  | Supply mutable | true              |
  | Transferable   | true              |

 *Duration*: Shares of the company should exist as long as the company is in business.
-The ComfyClothingCompany leaves this property *undefined*, creating a non-expiring mosaic representing their assets.
+The ComfyClothingCompany leaves this property *undefined*, creating a non-expiring SDA representing their assets.

 *Divisibility*: Although brokerages and investment firms can fractionalize shares, the traditional minimum number of shares an investor can purchase from the open market is 1.

-However, Sirius Chain mosaics offer more flexibility in tokenizing their company shares.
+However, Sirius Chain SDAs offer more flexibility in tokenizing their company shares.
 ComfyClothingCompany chooses the divisibility to be `2`, allowing the smallest fraction of their shares to be 0.01.

 Fractional ownership, along with the ability to trade 24/7, brings additional liquidity to the market.
 These same characteristics also open up the market to smaller investors.

-*Supply*: ComfyClothingCompany sets the initial supply of the mosaic to a typical startup amount of `10,000,000` authorized shares.
+*Supply*: ComfyClothingCompany sets the initial supply of the SDA to a typical startup amount of `10,000,000` authorized shares.
 As the company grows, it could choose to increase the number of shares, so the supply mutable is set to `true`.

 *Transferable*: Once the initial shares are distributed, the shares will be on the market to be traded in public.
 Thus, the transferability property needs to be set to `true`.